-The Russian language is the official language of the country of Russia.
-Russian is also widely spoken in the former Soviet Republics and in the former Warsaw Pact countries of Eastern and Central Europe, where many people learn Russian as a second language in schools.
+Russian is the official language of the country of Russia.
+It is also widely spoken in the former Soviet Republics and in the former Warsaw Pact countries of Eastern and Central Europe, where many people learn Russian as a second language in schools.
 In addition, Russian is one of the official languages of the United Nations (along with English, Spanish, French, Chinese and Arabic).

-Russian belongs to the East Slavic branch of the Slavic subfamily of Indo-European languages.
+Russian belongs to the Eastern Slavic branch of the Slavic subfamily of Indo-European languages.
 Other languages in this group include Belorussian and Ukrainian.
-Linguists believe that the Slavic languages have retained the features of the original Proto-Indo-European language to a much greater extent than have the Germanic and Romance languages.
 The spoken Slavic languages show a great deal of similarity to each other, although some are written in the Cyrillic alphabet and others in the Latin alphabet.

 Formal and Informal Address in the Russian Language

 There are two forms of address in the Russian language, the polite second person plural vy and the familiar second person singular ty.
 It is considered rude to use the familiar form when first meeting someone, unless the person you are addressing is a small child.
 Always use the polite form of address until you are invited to switch to the familiar.
 An invitation to do so is a sign that your friendship has reached a warmer, more intimate level.

 Many people who are learning to speak Russian agree that one of the most difficult aspects of Russian to master is the correct placement of stress within words.
 The stress is mobile, and does not follow strict rules.
 In the Russian language, nouns (as well as adjectives, and most pronouns) decline in six cases.
 Because Russian is so highly inflected, the word order in Russian sentences is fluid (unlike in English).
 The declined endings of Russian nouns identify the subject and the direct and indirect objects, as well as other meanings.